fbpx

 Cooling Vests

 Cooling vests are designed to keep your pets slightly cooler on walks.
-Just wet the middle of the coat and wring out, then place on your pet.
-These are designed for short-term walks and hikes, not for all-day wear.
+Just wet the middle of the coat, wring it out, then place on your pet.
+Cooling vests are designed for short-term walks and hikes, not for all-day wear.
+They work quite well (sort of like an evaporative cooler) in hot, dry areas.
+However, they are not nearly as effective in the humid south.
+Keep this in mind if you use them in that region.
+In the South, they have a tendency to be very heavy weight for your dog as they don’t truly dry out as they should.

 Cooling Bandanas